ProSource | 9/16/2015 | Expert Advice

 Mix And Match Finishes.
 Break away from traditional design rules in your transitional kitchen design.
 Combine something exceptionally modern, such as grey or white cabinets, with something traditional like an espresso stained island.

 Creative Details.
 Take a more contemporary cabinet style, such as shaker, and incorporate classically styled knobs and pulls.
 Mix a subway tile backsplash with a farmhouse sink.
-Try a wooden countertop and crown molding.
+Try a wooden or concrete looking countertop and crown molding.
 As long as your design is balanced, you can’t go wrong.

 Man-made With Natural.
 Another common theme in transitional kitchens is mixing man-made materials with natural ones, such as steel and wood, brick with marble, stone and concrete.